 The FAA says that “in many cases when the condition is adequately controlled, the FAA will issue medical certification contingent on periodic reports.”
 If you have one of these conditions, the medical division of the FAA will review your case to determine whether you qualify for a special issuance medical certification.

 1. Angina pectoris

-Pilots diagnosed with angina pectoris or chest pain caused by low blood flow to the heart will undergo a cardiovascular evaluation and must submit current blood chemistries, prognosis for incapacitation, and an assessment and statement from a cardiologist for decision consideration.
+Pilots diagnosed with angina pectoris or chest pain caused by low blood flow to the heart will undergo a cardiovascular evaluation and must submit current blood chemistries, the prognosis for incapacitation, and an assessment and statement from a cardiologist for decision consideration.

 2. Bipolar disease

-A diagnosis of bipolar disease is initially disqualifying; however, the FAA may choose to allow a special issuance medical on a case-by-case basis.
+A diagnosis of bipolar disease is initially disqualifying; however, the FAA may choose to allow a special issuance of medical on a case-by-case basis.
 Medical records, a current status report, and medication information must be presented.
-The decision will be based on whether or not it is determined that the pilot is likely to experience disruptions in judgement and functioning that pose a risk to aviation safety.
+The decision will be based on whether or not it is determined that the pilot is likely to experience disruptions in judgment and functioning that pose a risk to aviation safety.

 3. Cardiac valve replacement